Back |

 Building a well-stocked pantry isn’t usually something we do all at once.
-It’s a process, one that always starts with good intentions but sometimes ends with us staring into the depths of our shelving, wondering why we have two unopened bottles of Worcestershire sauce and sixteen types of flour, but no dinner.
-Turn your pantry into your own mini grocery store by stocking it intentionally, and by reliably refilling what you use each time you shop.
+It’s a process—one that always starts with good intentions but sometimes ends with us staring into the depths of our shelving, wondering why we have two unopened bottles of Worcestershire sauce and six types of flour, but no dinner.
+Turn your pantry into your own mini grocery store by stocking it intentionally and reliably refilling what you use each time you shop.
 Start with our twenty basics, which are frequently recruited for dinners launched by something from the fridge, freezer, or garden.
-Since they can be combined on their own for meals that really do all come out of the pantry, smart stocking can also extend the time between trips to the store and increase flexibility in your nightly dinner schedule.
+Since they can be combined for meals that really do all come out of the pantry, smart stocking can also extend the time between trips to the store and increase flexibility in your nightly dinner schedule.
 Bonus: they might also introduce new-to-you ingredients that spice up your cooking routine.

 Quinoa and Cornmeal

 Besides being an affordable, nutritious way to add protein to any diet, canned beans are super versatile.
 Add canned chickpeas to salads or whirl them into homemade hummus.
 Drop white beans into soups and stews.
-Black beans boost quinoa/rice bowls, breakfast burritos or chili.
+Black beans provide a boost to quinoa bowls, breakfast burritos, and chili.

 Line-Caught Tuna

 While canned tuna is a longtime go-to for quick sandwich makings, it’s also useful at dinnertime.
-Our Metropolitan Market canned tuna is cut from the loin, and cooked in the can, for superb flavor.
-Try stirring flaked tuna into cooked rigatoni with tomato sauce, olives, and feta, or make pantry sushi with nori sheets, short-grain rice, and tuna salad.
-It’s great in green salads or on pizza, too.
+Our Metropolitan Market Albacore Tuna Fillet is cut from the loin and cooked in the can for superb flavor.
+It's perfect for this 4-ingredient, Spanish-style stew or flaked into this easy Mediterranean salad.
+It can also be made into pantry sushi with nori sheets and seasoned short-grain rice.

 Whole Nuts and Peanut Butter